toppingart/CMPUT404-assignment-css-hell/README.md

 ## Part 2 Credits:
 * Some Bootstrap components was used in ugly.html and good.html
   * Bootstrap is released under the MIT license and is copyright 2023.
-  * Bootstrap components used: Navbar, Cards
+  * Bootstrap components used: Navbar, Cards (by copying and pasting the html for them)
     * https://getbootstrap.com/docs/5.3/components/navbar/
     * https://getbootstrap.com/docs/5.3/components/card/